eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

 ### Seamless audio playback:

 The audio will continue to play until the buffer runs out while reconnecting.
-If the reconnect is successful before the buffer runs out, there will only be a minimal blip in playback after a network change.
+If the reconnect is successful before the buffer runs out, there will be no gap in playback.

 To increase the amount of audio that is buffered by clients, increase the `<burst-size>` setting in your Icecast server.